asrinsevim/Cookie-Cats-Churn-Prediction/README.md

-# 🧠 Cookie Cats Retention Analysis
+# Cookie Cats Retention Analysis

 This project analyzes player retention in the mobile puzzle game **Cookie Cats** through A/B testing and predictive modeling.
 The goal is to evaluate how changing the progression gate from level 30 to 40 impacts retention, and to predict which users are likely to return after 1 or 7 days.

-🎯 Built for portfolio demonstration and aligned with real-world product analytics expectations (e.g., Dream Games Data Scientist position).
+Built for portfolio demonstration and aligned with real-world product analytics expectations.

 ---